Kong/docs.konghq.com/app/docs/0.1.1beta-2/getting-started/enabling-plugins.md

 ### Next Steps

-Now that you've enabled the [keyauth][keyauth] plugin lets learn how to add consumers to your API so we can continue proxying requests through Kong.
+Now that you've enabled the **keyauth** plugin lets learn how to add consumers to your API so we can continue proxying requests through Kong.

 Go to [Adding Consumers][adding-consumers]